parttimenerd/nildumu/README.md

 the `eval-specimen` (file ending `.nd`, from the evaluation) directory.

-TL;DR: To reproduce the results of the paper create a docker container using the Dockerfile in this folder and run `./evaluation` inside the container
+TL;DR: To reproduce the results of the paper create a docker container using the Dockerfile in this folder and run `./evaluation` inside the container (it takes around 3 days) and optionally pass `--programs small --runs 1` (it now takes around 10 Minutes on an i5-8500).
-(pass `--programs all` to also run the E-Voting benchmarks as this takes longer).

 Usage
 -----